top of page

 WHAT’S INCLUDED?

-The price includes the return ferry to and from Ireland, road book, guiding services, and all camping and bunkhouse accommodation along the way.
+The price includes the return ferry to and from Ireland, road book, cabin on the overnight ferry from Belfast and and all camping accommodation along the way.
 The road book and GPX files will be issued approximately 2 months ahead of the departure date.
-There will also be a back up van on this one in case anyone has bike issues, and also a place to get a cup of tea first thing in the morning.

 WHAT’S NOT INCLUDED?